 The 2006 Jacquelynn 100% Beckstoffer To Kalon Cabernet Sauvignon is partially fermented in open top wood pungeons.
 This wine like their other reds are only made from free run juice (not the pressed juice after maceration occurs).
 This is a rich layered wine with black fruit aromas including blackberry and cherry with just a touch of vanilla.
 It is big on the palate with notes of blackberries carried over from the bouquet as well as picking up nuances of black chocolate.

 Chateau Boswell makes several delicious Cabernet Sauvignons one of which is sourced from premium vineyards in Oakville and the other is their only estate wine, the Cabernet Sauvignon typically blended in proportion with the Bordeaux varietals on the property – Cabernet Franc, Petit Verdot and or Merlot.
 The 2004 Boswell Beckstoffer has a bit of Cabernet Franc blended with the Cabernet Sauvignon and this produces a beautiful terroir driven wine with a dustiness and earthy quality to the nose.
 Think the smell of dust after a rain.
 This is a very rounded opulent wine with a lot of fruit mid palate.
 Time the finish on this one – you won’t be disappointed!

 The 2005 Estate Cabernet was their smallest ever production – it is never very large but this year saw just 108 cases.
 You can find their wines merely at 3 or 4 local restaurants and at the winery.
 The best way to gain access to their wines on a consistent basis is to join their mailing list.
-Chateau Boswell has a relatively long history in the Napa Valley – their efforts have recently been re-invigorated and they are producing elegant inspired wines.
+Chateau Boswell has a relatively long history in the Napa Valley – they are producing elegant inspired wines.
 This is a winery to definitely keep a close eye on.